mrdooz/france2024/content/pages/map.md

 Good Morning Paris!!!
 Not such a bad place to celebrate your birthday!<br>
 Time to explore the city.
 We'll start off with a bang!<br>
-- Fist stop is Arc de Triomphe followed by a visit to the Eiffel Tower and some champagne!
+- First stop is Arc de Triomphe followed by a visit to the Eiffel Tower and some champagne!
 We'll try to catch a light lunch on our walk between the two somewhere in the Trocadera neighbourhood.
 - To get to our next stop of the day we plan to catch the Seine hop-on hop-off ferry.
-We'll hop off at the [Cathédrale Notre-Dame](https://www.notredamedeparis.fr/en/), unfortunately is still closed so we will not be able to tour it, instead we will view if from outside and the walk over to [Sainte-Chapelle](https://www.sainte-chapelle.fr/en) and [the Conciergerie](https://www.paris-conciergerie.fr/en) for a visit.
+We'll hop off at the [Cathédrale Notre-Dame](https://www.notredamedeparis.fr/en/), unfortunately is still closed so we will not be able to tour it, instead we will view if from outside and then walk over to [Sainte-Chapelle](https://www.sainte-chapelle.fr/en) and [the Conciergerie](https://www.paris-conciergerie.fr/en) for a visit.
-- To round off the day we'll catch some dinner in the Latin Quarters before heading back to the hotel and som well needed rest.
+- To round off the day we'll catch some dinner in the Latin Quarters before heading back to the hotel and some well needed rest.

 </div>